Thermodiagnostics of Flat Roofs

 Flat roofs were originally built in areas with low rainfall.
 For example, they can be found in the architecture of Egypt, Babylon and Mesopotamia.
-They appeared in Central Europe with the discovery of the processing of asphalt strips at the end of the 18th century.
-In the modern era, the quality of insulation against atmospheric conditions increased so that flat roofs appeared on factory halls as well as highly architecturally appreciated buildings.
-They are a standard part of all types of buildings.
-The benefits of such roofs is that they save material, are less labour intensive, provide the option of variable roofing layouts and the potential use of roof areas.
-However, flat roofs also have disadvantages: the design of the composition of roof layers is complicated, as is the design of the thermal technical evaluation and all principles must be adhered to during implementation.
-Thermal imaging systems that can be mounted on drones offer the perfect tool to evaluate the technical condition.
-The thermal imaging system located on the drone provides a fast and economical solution for surveying wide roofs on industrial sites.
+They appeared in Central Europe with the discovery of asphalt strip processing at the end of the 18th century.
+In the modern era, the quality of insulation against atmospheric conditions made drastic improvements, and flat roofs appeared on factory halls and earned acceptance within architecture.
+Today, they are a standard component of a wide variety of buildings.
+Flat roofs conserve material, are less labor intensive, and facilitate variable roofing layouts, as well as the potential use of roof areas.
+However, flat roofs also have disadvantages.
+The design of the roof layer composition is a complex matter, as is the structure’s thermal technical evaluation, and rigorous principles must be adhered to during implementation.
+Thermal imaging systems that can be mounted on drones offer the perfect tool to evaluate the technical condition of flat roofs.

-During the heating season, the thermal camera can also identify areas that are poorly insulated (where what are know as thermal bridges have occurred) and where there are thermal escapes.
+During the warm season, the thermal camera can also identify areas that are poorly insulated (where what are known as “thermal bridges” have occurred), and where there are thermal escapes.
 These areas are detectable by camera because they are warmer than the surrounding parts of the roof.

-The system can measure temperature at the central point, as well as in the local minimum and maximum.
-Minimum and maximum are localized using a blue (minimum) and red (maximum) cross.
+The WIRIS measures temperature at the central point, as well as in the local minimum and maximum.
+Minima and maxima are localised using a blue (minimum) and red (maximum) cross.
 This function can also be used to navigate drones because the system automatically shows where the largest potential problem is located.

-Produced records are fully radiometric, including videos.
-After termination of the flight, the records can be evaluated using the Workswell CorePlayer software to produce a measurement report on measurement with the exact localization of the problems.
+All records produced by WIRIS are fully radiometric, including videos.
+After the end of each flight, WIRIS records can be evaluated using the Workswell CorePlayer software to produce a measurement report on the measurements recorded with the exact location of the problems.
 For this reason, a full visible spectrum photo is produced, as well as thermal images, or thermograms, to help distinguish what the photo is showing.

-Individual photos from the radiometric video can be taken and used as separate thermal images (thermogram) to analyse a problem.
+Individual photos from the radiometric video can be taken and used as separate thermograms to analyse key problems.

-The combination of a visual and thermographed inspection using drones can discover a series of problems that unless resolved will become hazardous and/or financially demanding.
-Small leaks into the roof can be seen on the thermogram so the roof can be repaired at a fraction of the required cost, e.g. in the case of the destruction of load-bearing layers and the roof fall.
-Moreover, the whole system is universal and can be used in other industrial applications when checking leaks from a construction or when inspecting the quality of piping and identifying defects.
+The combination of a visual and thermographed inspection using drones can discover hidden defects that, if left unresolved, will become hazardous and/or financially demanding.
+Small leaks can be seen on the thermogram so the roof can be preemptively maintained at a fraction of the cost of a major repair in the case of overload and collapse.
+Moreover, the WIRIS system is universal and can be used in other industrial applications when checking construction leaks, or when inspecting the quality of piping and identifying defects.

-In our work with the WIRIS, we found that in most cases, the heat insulation was incorrectly fitted and such were the thermal bridges that its efficiency was reduced by one third.
-The most frequent reason for these problems is that the heat insulation is not self-contained, and a series of large gaps lies between thermal insulation layers.
+In our work with the WIRIS, we found that in most cases, thermal insulation is incorrectly fitted, and thermal bridges are of such significance that its efficiency is reduced by one third.
+The most frequent reason for these problems is that thermal insulation is not self-contained, and a series of large gaps lies between thermal insulation layers.
 Try the WIRIS out yourself, and see what defects you uncover.